mattsage/RouterPi/README.md

 3. Shutdown.py	- Python Script which runs after TorrentVPN.sh.
 Configured button on GPIO #17 to shutdown the Pi.
 Can be set up via: https://github.com/mattsage/Shutdown-Button
 4. FileChecker.sh - Checks file location for finished downloads, once complete LED on GPIO ??? is lit
 5. Pushbullet.sh - Pushbullet notification of new IP address when VPN is turned on.

-6. WhatsMyIP.sh - Script used to output external IP address
+####        /SpeedTests
+6. speedtest-ifttt.sh - Internet speed test and posts to GSheets via IFTTT
 7. speedtest.sh - Does internet Speed Test

-8. speedtest-ifttt.sh - Internet speed test and posts to GSheets via IFTTT
+####        /Other
+8. WhatsMyIP.sh - Script used to output external IP address

 ####        /Traffic
 9. TrafficTimes.py - Traffic ETA (Runs Mon-Fri at 0645 (Home -> Work) and 1625 (Work -> Home))